 Picture this: a bustling riverside town, merchants shouting prices over fragrant steam from food stalls, kids chasing each other through narrow streets, and a scholar quietly painting landscapes with ink and brush while sipping tea.
 Welcome to the Song Dynasty.
-It’s not a fantasy, it’s history—and it’s way cooler than your high school textbook made it sound.
+It’s not a fantasy, it’s history, and it’s way cooler than your high school textbook made it sound.

 Not Just Another Dynasty

-The Song Dynasty, which ruled China from 960 to 1279, doesn’t usually get top billing in flashy documentaries.
-It lacked the wall-building spectacle of the Qin or the military brawn of the Tang.
-But if you’re into cities with indoor plumbing before most of Europe had paved roads, mind-blowing inventions, or paintings so delicate they feel like whispers, then the Song is your jam.
+But if you’re into cities with indoor plumbing before most of Europe had paved roads, mind-blowing inventions that changed warfare and commerce forever, or paintings so delicate they feel like whispers, then the Song is your jam.

 A Tech Boom Before Silicon Valley